Veluga/Thalia-Backtesting-Tool/technical_report/Initial_Project_Plan.md

 ## Schedule

-Long-term planning is just as important in Agile development as in alternative planning procedures .[[https://www.atlassian.com/agile/product-management/roadmaps](https://www.atlassian.com/agile/product-management/roadmaps)] As this term we had a chance to set up the working environment and measure the velocity of development, we can make a prediction of the schedule.
+Long-term planning is just as important in Agile development as in alternative planning procedures [[https://www.atlassian.com/agile/product-management/roadmaps](https://www.atlassian.com/agile/product-management/roadmaps)].
+As this term we had a chance to set up the working environment and measure the velocity of development, we can make a prediction of the schedule.
 During the second semester, we will have a total of 12 weeks for developing the product.
 As we are following the Agile approach, we have divided the schedule according to milestones.

-Each one of these periods will include the development of some or multiple features, as well as testing and deployment.
-Thus, at each milestone, we aim to have a fully functional product.
-The scope for each is defined as follows:
+Each one of these periods will include the development of some or multiple features, as well as testing and deployment, leaving us with a fully functional product.
+The scope for each milestone is defined as follows:

 -   Week 4 - Closed Beta: